 NOTE: You're probably asking yourself: "Isn't the EDGE data network that the iPhone uses SLOW?"
 Well, yes it is.
 But if you're at all like me, sometimes a slow full-screen browsing session is better than slow browsing on the small screen.
 I've only tested this method on my MacBook Pro, but since SSH is platform independent, this should be a workable solution on Windows, Mac, or Linux.
 What You'll NeedFor this guide, you'll need:

-Prepare Your iPhone![]() Start Up Your Ad-Hoc NetworkThis process differs depending on what operating system you're using.
+Prepare Your iPhone Assuming you've already got Installer.app installed on your iPhone (which you will have installed if you've gone through the jailbreak mentioned above), the first thing you need to do is install OpenSSH.
+So head to your iPhone's home screen and fire up Installer.app.
+Now go to the Install tab and tap on System -> OpenSSH and tap the Install button.
+Once it installs, exit Installer.app.
+Start Up Your Ad-Hoc NetworkThis process differs depending on what operating system you're using.
 As I said above, I've only tested this on a Mac, but I'll point to instructions on how to do the same on Windows as well.

 Connect Your Computer to Your iPhone's InternetNow it's time to make use of the SSH server we installed on our iPhone.
 From this point on, we're basically following our previous guide to encrypting your web browsing with an SSH SOCKS proxy.
 Open up your command line application of choice and enter the following: ...where YourIPAddress is replaced with whatever you wrote down above.